 The Company's results of operations and financial condition, particularly in relation to the food business, are partially dependent upon the cost and supply of the products distributed by Century as well as the selling prices for such products, both of which are influenced by constantly changing market forces of supply and demand over which the Company has little or no control.
-The selling prices for the food products Century distributes are currently denominated in Hong Kong Dollar and it is anticipated that a portion of our sales will be denominated in the Chinese Yuan Renminbi when we begin distributing in Mainland China.
+The selling prices for the food products Century distributes are currently denominated in Hong Kong Dollars.
 This exposes our results of operations and financial condition to currency exchange risks.